Cotton Seed Distributors Ltd

 Cotton Research & Development Corporation

-CRDC invests in research, development and extension (RD&E) projects for the Australian cotton industry.
-Our purpose is to support the performance of the cotton industry: helping to increase both productivity and profitability of our growers.
+CRDC delivers outcomes in research, development and extension (RD&E) for the Australian cotton industry.
+Our purpose is to support the performance of the cotton industry: helping to increase both the productivity and profitability of our growers.

-Thanks to RD&E Australian cotton growers are now growing more cotton on less land with less impact on the environment.
-Of course such gains are not RD&E’s alone.
+It’s an extraordinary story of achievement, thanks primarily to the continued support of the industry and the Australian Government for RD&E. Of course such gains are not RD&E’s alone.
 They simply would not be possible without collaboration – be it with growers, researchers, industry bodies, the Government or the wider sector – and we are pleased to be one of many partners involved in collaborating on the Australian Cotton Conference.

-We look forward to showcasing the latest findings and outcomes from the world of cotton RD&E to you at this year’s conference.
+We look forward to showcasing the latest findings and outcomes from the world of cotton RD&E to you in 2020.

-ANZ has provided banking solutions to business in food, beverage and agribusiness since 1865, to the point where we are now the leading bank in Australia and New Zealand for overall and lead-bank penetration (Peter Lee & Associates 2017).
+ANZ has provided banking solutions to business in food, beverage and agribusiness since 1865, and has been consistently recognised as the lead bank to the corporate sector across Australia and New Zealand (Peter Lee Associates surveys 1,2).

 Our strengths lie in our: